 At Harmony Ridge Recovery Center, we offer medication-assisted treatment to our patients with opioid addiction.
 It gives them an alternative form of therapy aside from the typical abstinence-based treatment.

-Whether it’s through naltrexone, buprenorphine, or methadone, our team of professionals at Harmony Ridge Recovery is here to assist.
+Whether it’s through naltrexone or buprenorphine, our team of professionals at Harmony Ridge Recovery is here to assist.
 They know that medications are sometimes a necessary component of the treatment process.
 We offer a way to track how much medication we’re giving you, as well as how long we believe you’ll need it.

 What is Medication-Assisted Treatment?